anttihil/anttihil/README.md

 Hi, I'm Antti.

-I'm currently developing a ReactJS and NodeJS web app for use in education.
+I'm currently a developer of [Argument Studio](http://argumentstudio.com), a ReactJS and NodeJS web app for finding and designing arguments, especially in the context of teaching critical thinking and reading.

 I'm also working on a NodeJS based message board / blog platform.